PHRESH: Pittsburgh Hill/Homewood Research on Neighborhood Change and Health

 Our neighborhoods can impact our health and well-being.
 We are interested in learning more about how improvements to neighborhoods—including renovating parks and green spaces, increasing affordable, quality housing, and decreasing the distance residents need to travel to buy quality foods—can influence the health of a neighborhood’s population.

-PHRESH is part of an ongoing study of the Hill District and Homewood communities.
-We are examining features of the built and social environment, and documenting to what extent changes impact residents' health and well-being, diet, exercise, sleep, and heart health.
+PHRESH is part of an ongoing study of the Hill District and Homewood communities in the City of Pittsburgh.
+We are examining features of the built and social environment over time, and documenting to what extent changes impact residents’ health and well-being, diet, exercise, sleep, and heart health.

 This comprehensive study follows a cohort of households and their built and social environment over time to try to answer these questions.
-Results will provide valuable information on issues that are important to communities nationwide.
+Results will provide valuable information to City Planning, housing authorities, community development corporations, and real estate developers on issues that are important to communities nationwide.

 An Ongoing Study of Neighborhood Health and Well-being

-For 30 years—until 2013—Pittsburgh's Hill District was without a full-service supermarket.
-In 2011, the original PHRESH study began by looking at residents' health and nutrition, their food shopping (where they bought food, how they got there), perceptions about their neighborhood and access to healthy food options.
+For 30 years—until 2013 through 2019—Pittsburgh’s Hill District was without a full-service supermarket.
+The original PHRESH study began by looking at residents' health and nutrition, their food shopping (where they bought food, how they got there), perceptions about their neighborhood, and access to healthy food options, and then looked at what changes occurred after a supermarket opened.
 Since then, the PHRESH study has expanded in several ways and continues to look at whether and how neighborhood improvements affect our health and well-being:

 - Diet and exercise habits